mirrexagon/lua-irc-engine/README.md

 ---

 When a message is received, it is first processed by a __handler function__.
 This function can either respond to the message, it can parse the message and return information, or both.
 They are stored in `irc.handlers`.
-There is more information on handlers in the "Extending the module" section.

 If the handler returns something, the appropriate callback is called, if it is set.
 You can set a callback with `irc:set_callback(command, func)`: